 Getting approval from the state of Missouri is a huge first step, but it’s not the last one.
 Before you bring an exotic animal home, you also need to understand how local rules can add another layer of requirements.
 State law sets the baseline, but your city, county, or even your neighborhood can have much stricter regulations.
 It’s your responsibility as a potential owner to do your homework and make sure you’re compliant on all levels, not just with the state.
 This helps prevent legal trouble and ensures a safe environment for you, your pet, and your community.

-City and County Restrictions
+Checking City and County Ordinances

 Even if a specific animal is perfectly legal under Missouri state law, your city or county might have its own ordinances that prohibit it.
 For example, a rural county may have different rules than a dense city like Springfield or Joplin.
 These local laws are just as enforceable as state regulations, and ignoring them can lead to serious consequences.
 The best way to be sure is to directly contact your local city and county government offices.
 This simple step can save you from fines and the potential confiscation of your animal.
 It’s crucial to verify the specific pet regulations in Missouri for your exact address before making any commitments.